doublesecretagency/craft-googlemaps/docs/models/address-model.md

 _string_ - The country. (aka: nation)

-:::warning Similar sounding, but different
+:::warning Similar sounding, but very different
 We recognize that `county` and `country` are extremely similar words, and apologize on behalf of the English language.
 :::